Dr. Oz made reputation as a surgeon, a fortune as a salesman

 Other companies whose products he promoted also have run into regulatory scrutiny.

-The first FTC suit in 1998 was filed several years before Oz and Boreyko met and targeted what it called unsubstantiated claims by New Vision International that its product could treat ADHD and ADD.
+The first FTC suit in 1998 was filed several years before Oz and Boreyko met and targeted what it called unsubstantiated claims by New Vision International that its product could treat attention-deficit/hyperactivity disorder.
 The second, in 2015, accused Vemma Nutrition of being an illegal pyramid scheme.

 The companies settled in both cases, but admitted no wrongdoing.